mborges-pivotal/ocpvmware4.2/README.md

 # ocpvmware

-For deploying OCP 4.2  a minimum recommendation is to provision 1 ESXi server and 1 Centos/Redhat VSI on the same VLAN in IBM Cloud for Government.
+For deploying OCP 4.2, a minimum recommendation is to provision 1 ESXi server and 1 Centos/Redhat VSI on the same VLAN in IBM Cloud for Government.
 For this deployment we setup an ESXi Bare Metal server with 48 CPU, 256 GB RAM, and 1 TB storage.
 Your mileage may vary based on your specific needs.

 The Centos/Redhat VSI is only required for a few hours and can de-provisioned after the install is complete.
 The VSI is defined below.

-> **NOTE**  Openshift 4.2 has a complicated installation.
+> **NOTE:**  Openshift 4.2 has a complicated installation.
 The official RedHat
 > documentation for installing Openshift 4.2 on VMware can be found here:
 > [URL](https://docs.openshift.com/container-platform/4.2/installing/installing_vsphere/installing-vsphere.html)